 So with so much already covered, why would I need a trip with City sightseeing?
 Well, just that.

-I spent a gorgeous day seeing the scenic sights from on top a City Sightseeing Cape Town open air bus.
+I spent a gorgeous day seeing the scenic sights from on top of an open-air bus.
 I took in the incredibly picturesque blue route and enjoyed the surrounding mountains and rugged coastline along the way.

 I did hop off at Camps Bay (stop 8) for some alfresco eats and sunshine before hopping back on to get to Greenpoint for sunset.
-The City Sightseeing Cape Town bus proved to be a great way to get to both.
+This tour proved to be a great way to get to both.